 The Pacific North West is a unique area on the forefront of sustainable apiculture and as such it is important for the local beekeepers to know what is happening specifically in the various microclimates across Oregon and Washington.

-The 2016-17 survey will be available March 27th to April 27th, please join us! pnwhoneybeesurvey.com/survey
+Each years survey will be available the entire month of April, please join us! pnwhoneybeesurvey.com/survey

 Need a reminder when survey is open?